josat123/brvbtc-staking-dashboard/README.md

 A **DeFi dashboard** that allows users to stake BRVBTC tokens and earn **real WBTC yield** generated from Uniswap V4 liquidity provider fees.

 ### 🔄 How it works:
-Users stake BRVBTC in the smart contract
+1. Users stake BRVBTC in the smart contract
-↓

-Protocol provides liquidity to Uniswap V4 BTC-WBTC pools ↓
+2. Protocol provides liquidity to Uniswap V4 BTC-WBTC pools

-LP fees are collected in real WBTC
+3. LP fees are collected in real WBTC
-↓

-Yield is distributed to stakers automatically
+4. Yield is distributed to stakers automatically

-text

 ---